mikarinneoracle/dockernode-app/rolling-update-wercker.md

 CMD [ "npm", "start" ]
 </pre>

-You can clone the project from tag `Node.js` and then build and push the image to Docker hub (change the repository bolded to match your Docker hub account):
+You can clone the project and then build and push the image to Docker hub (change the repository bolded to match your Docker hub account) using the `Node.js` branch:

 <pre>
 mkdir hello-world